oxBinaryBrain/Expense-Tracker/README.md

 Expense Tracker is a simple web application built with HTML, CSS, and JavaScript that helps you track your expenses.

+1. User Interface (HTML/CSS):

+    Create an HTML file for the structure of the application.
+    Use CSS for styling to make the application visually appealing.

+2. Functionality (JavaScript):

+    Implement functionalities to add, edit, delete, and display expenses.
+    Use local storage to persist the expenses even after refreshing the page.

 ## Features

 - Add new expenses with descriptions and amounts.